Taiwanese Prose

-Taiwanese Prose: A Literary Landscape Transformed by Women Writers
+Taiwanese Prose: A Literary Landscape Flipped by Women Writers

-Yu Guangzhong once said: "Women writers have held up half the sky of Taiwan's prose world for half a century."
-But this phenomenon is itself an enigma — why, in a tradition of male-dominated literature, did prose see such a striking reversal of gender dominance?
+Yu Kwang-chung once said: "Over the past half-century, women writers have held up half the sky of the Taiwanese prose world."
+But this phenomenon itself is a mystery — why, within a traditionally male-dominated literary context, would the field of prose witness such a striking gender reversal?

-In 1954, when Chi Chun published her first prose collection Qin Xin (Heartstrings), no one in the Taiwanese literary world anticipated that a silent revolution was underway.
-Sixty years later, in the United Daily News literary supplement's poll of "30 Classic Works of Taiwanese Literature," women writers accounted for 3 of the 7 prose classics (Chi Chun's Smoke and Grief, Chien Chen's Daughter's Red, and Chen Kuan-hsueh, a male writer noted for his meticulous pen).
-This ratio is not found anywhere in poetry or fiction.
+In 1954, when Chi Chun published her first essay collection Qin Xin (Heart of the Zither), no one in the Taiwanese literary world anticipated that a quiet revolution of the literary landscape was underway.
+More than 60 years later, in the United Daily News literary supplement's poll for "30 Classics of Taiwanese Literature," among the 7 prose titles selected, 3 were by women writers (Chi Chun's Yan Chou [Smoke and Sorrow], Chien Chih-wen's Nu Er Hong [Daughter's Red], and Chen Kuan-hsueh, a male writer known for his delicate touch).
+This proportion is unseen in poetry or fiction.

-Prose — the literary form closest to everyday life — developed what particular genetic code in Taiwan that made it the most resonant stage for women's voices?
+Prose — the literary form closest to everyday life — developed what special gene in Taiwan that made it the loudest literary stage for women's voices?

 30-Second Overview